On cellular rational approximations to $\zeta(5)$: Introduction

 and all the parameters $a_1,\dots,a_8$ are assumed to be integers.
 According to \cite[Sects.~5.1 and~5.2]{Br16} the integral $I(\ba)$ converges if and only if the following \emph{seventeen} linear forms in the $a_i$ are non-negative:

-General results about periods of moduli spaces \cite{Br09} imply \emph{a priori} that the family \eqref{I1} of integrals is a $\mathbb Q$-linear combination of multiple zeta values of weight $\leq 5$, namely: 1, $\zeta(2)$, $\zeta(3)$, $\zeta(4)$, $\zeta(5)$ and $\zeta(3) \zeta(2)$.
+General results on the periods of the moduli spaces of genus zero curves with marked points \cite{Br09} imply \emph{a priori} that the family \eqref{I1} of integrals is a $\mathbb Q$-linear combination of multiple zeta values of weight $\leq 5$, namely: 1, $\zeta(2)$, $\zeta(3)$, $\zeta(4)$, $\zeta(5)$ and $\zeta(3) \zeta(2)$.
 The cellular nature of this integral (more precisely, Poincar\'e duality) suggests that the term of subleading weight $\zeta(4)$ vanishes, since it is dual to the non-existent `$\zeta(1)$'.
 Cohomological considerations furthermore imply that the coefficients of the two terms $\zeta(5)$ and $\zeta(2)\zeta(3)$ always occur in the same proportion, i.e., there is a single period in leading weight, namely $ \zeta(5) + 2 \zeta(3) \zeta(2)$.

 The main interest of this family is that, additionally, the coefficient of $\zeta(3)$ always vanishes \cite[Sect.~10.2.4]{Br16}.
-Therefore, as hinted at in \cite{Br16}, the decomposition of $I=I(\ba)$ into a $\mathbb Q$-linear combination of zeta values takes the very special form:
+Therefore, as hinted at in \cite{Br16}, the decomposition of $I=I(\ba)$ into a $\mathbb Q$-linear combination of multiple zeta values takes the very special form:

 for some $Q,P,\hat P\in\mathbb Q$ (in fact, $Q\in\mathbb Z$ since it may be expressed as a 5-fold residue of the integrand).
 The fact that these linear forms in $\zeta(5)+2\zeta(3)\zeta(2)$, $\zeta(2)$ and 1 are very small follows from bounds for the integrand along the domain of integration.
 From this one may deduce that at least one of the two numbers $\{\zeta(2), \zeta(5) + 2\zeta(3)\zeta(2)\}$ is irrational, but since this is already known for $\zeta(2)$, one cannot deduce any new irrationality result from $I$.
 In this regard, the number $\zeta(2)$ is usually viewed as `parasitic'.